Regulatory Update (2026):

-Private placements and the small business owner who does not want to go public
+Private placements and the business owner who does not want to go public

-You have now consulted with your small business attorney and to your surprise the attorney has advised you as a small business owner that a selling LLC interests may be subject to securities laws.
+You have now consulted with your small business attorney and to your surprise the attorney has advised you as a small business owner that selling limited liability company (LLC) membership interests may be subject to the federal securities laws.

 Related article: Selling Interests in an LLC: Securities Considerations

 Selling a piece of your limited liability company, even if it is a small business, may put you on the radar of the Securities and Exchange Commission (SEC).
-It doesn’t mean that you have to go public.
+However, it is a highly fact-specific inquiry: under the Supreme Court’s Howey test, an LLC interest is generally deemed a “security” only if the investor expects to derive profits solely from the operational efforts of others.
+If the buyer exerts significant control over the business, it may not be a security at all.
+But if it does cross that threshold, it doesn’t mean that you have to go public.
 “Going public” for those not in the know basically means that you have to register the securities with the SEC.
 Think big bucks for your securities lawyers and investment bankers.
-The SEC provides this succinct guidance: “Under the Securities Act of 1933, any offer to sell securities must either be registered with the SEC or meet an exemption.”
+The SEC provides this succinct guidance: “Under the Securities Act of 1933, any offer to sell securities must either be registered with the SEC or meet an exemption.

 Related article: Investors for Startups: Terms of Engagement